blocklessnetwork/bless-contract-cli/README.md

 ## How to initial the registration

-Execute follow command to get init help message.
+Execute the following command to get the init help message.

 ```bash
 npx  blesscontract register init --help
 ```

-Follow is the help message.
+Following is the help message.

 ```bash
 Usage: blesscontract register init [options] <deadline>